crux-eval/eval-arena/noise.md

 In restrospect, the main value of the experiment in eval-arena was to establish that $A + B \geq 20$ and $A + B \geq |A - B| +  8$ for all model pairs and all benchmarks tested.
 This leads to simple behavior predictable from theory.
 So instead of conducting their own tests, users of these benchmarks can just ask if what they are comparing might be an exception, and if not, they can just interpret the results based on the aggregate behavior that is true for all model pairs so far.
 If they suspect an exception, they should verify that their $A+B$ is indeed small.

-There are some subtle cases when bootstrap is different, since

 ## LLM considerations

 ### Noise from stochastic LLM prediction
-We can get iid (identical and independent) predictions from LLMs, which is potentially confusing for reproducible vs. statistically significant, so is discussed here.
+We can get iid (identical and independent) predictions from LLMs, which is potentially confusing and we discuss it here.
 In LLMs, we can draw iid sample they are interestingly different from each other.
 In the physical world, because we cannot reset the state, once we do an experiment, we cannot ask for another iid sample: did a treatment work on a patient? or did the student solve a particular problem?
-So usually statistical tests do not consider the ability to draw more iid samples.
+So usually statistical tests do not use the ability to draw more iid samples.

-We can certainly draw more samples and estimate an lowerbound on the noise level, but this is insufficient.
+We can certainly draw more samples and estimate an lowerbound on the noise level, but this is still insufficient.
 Sampling from model does not account for other noise such as hyperparameters used to train the model, arbitrary choices in the data etc. Even if we assume the outputs are deterministic, so that A always beats B in 51 examples, and always loses in 49 examples, then we still don't want to conclude that A is better than B with high confidence.
 If we believe the bootstrapping, then this is just because our results can change if a slightly different set of examples are used instead.

 If this iid prediction noise is worrisome already, it can be reduced by averaging and can be estimated from a few samples.